hubmapconsortium/deepcelltypes/README.md

 ## Setup

 The recommended way to run the model is via docker.
-As this model is not yet publicly available, the container must be built:
+As this model is not yet publicly available, the image must be built:

 ```bash
 docker build -f Dockerfile -t vanvalenlab/deepcelltypes-hubmap .